Company News

 Don't Forget: The Hidden Costs of Poor Integration

-Restaurant owners tend to forget the unseen costs of handling delivery apps in silos—additional staff to deal with tablets, greater likelihood of canceled or delayed orders, and inconsistent customer experiences.
+Restaurant owners tend to forget the unseen costs of handling delivery apps in silos—additional staff to deal with tablets, a greater likelihood of canceled or delayed orders, and inconsistent customer experiences.
 These inefficiencies erode your margins over time.
 Worse, they create frustration for customers and staff.
 A fragmented system may work short-term, but it limits scalability and growth in the long run.
 That's why investing in proper POS delivery integration isn’t just a tech upgrade—it’s a strategic business move.
+Multiple industry reports and operator surveys warn that handling delivery apps in silos — extra tablets, manual entry, and duplicated labor — increases labor costs and error rates, eroding margins and limiting scale; operators that unify orders under a single POS report smoother operations and measurable gains in throughout.(source)

 How Tabin Makes Delivery Integration Easy